donadam2015/m2x-galileo/README.md

 How to Install the library
 ==========================

-This library depends on [jsonlite](https://github.com/citrusbyte/jsonlite), the installation steps are as follows:
+This library depends on [jsonlite](https://github.com/citrusbyte/jsonlite), and the installation steps are as follows:

 1. Clone the [jsonlite](https://github.com/citrusbyte/jsonlite) repository.